"Well... you're still married to him, even if his Facebook status says you're not."

 I'll probably never forget the evening I spent with The Mayor last week.
 Now, that's saying a lot, considering all we did was meet up with our college friend JotaJota at his bar, catch up over several thousand beverages, insult each other and unfortunate strangers, sing loudly, and go home to a mighty hangover (ok, just me).

-ny, many evenings in my life fit this description.
+I mean, many, many evenings in my life fit this description.
 Sure, the location has varied, and our identities have morphed in several unpredictable ways... most notable of these the Mayor's transformation over the years from mild-mannered graphic designer to NYC's reigning King of Burlesque, who regularly appears on stages wearing glitter and not much else.
 But the cast and itinerary stay the same.

-our upcoming **live band burlesque project ** (oh yeah, JULY 8 at this fabulous venue) and catch up.
+We were meeting to discuss our upcoming **live band burlesque project ** (oh yeah, JULY 8 at this fabulous venue) and catch up.
 This is not why the evening will go down in history.
 Nor was it simply because we showed up in matching red denim outfits with zippered pockets -- seriously!! --though that sure is part of it .
 I'll say it was a night to remember for two reasons: 1) the fact that -- oh, I'll just call her Mrs. Mayor, why go there - asked The Mayor for a divorce not five min before we sat down at the bar, and 2):

 ...
 The Mayor.
 Is Writing.
 A Food Blog. ...